netbox-community/netbox/docs/getting-started/populating-data.md

 ### How to prepare file for Import/Update based on Exported data

 1. Export data.
 If you would like to update existing data, use "All Data (CSV)" export template to receive "ID" column.
-2. Change CSV file header/column names:
+2. Change CSV file header, its column names:
   - lower case column names
   - join multiwords by _
   - check new column names in Bulk Import dialog